an-dr/microlog/README.md

 20:18:26 TRACE src/main.c:11: Hello world
 ```

+#### Timestamp - Runtime Configuration

+Functions to configure the timestamp:

+- `void ulog_configure_time(bool enabled)` - will enable or disable time in the log output.

 ### Other Customization

 The following defines can be used to customize the library's output: